Comprehension

 The Gradual release of responsibility model begins with the teacher assuming a significant proportion of the cognitive load for the learning.
 Modelled instruction is when the teacher models how an expert reads with a particular emphasis on the skill, concept or knowledge focus.
 This section is when the teacher is saying “I do, you watch”.

-Although modelled instruction is characterised by teacher voice, the students are active participants and engaged in careful observation.
-As the teacher explains the learning intention and its purpose, the students should be encouraged to reflect on their current knowledge, understanding or skill.
-The teacher builds understanding of the academic language or background knowledge necessary to access the learning and the students reflect on and add to their background knowledge or academic vocabulary.
+Although modelled instruction is characterised by teacher voice, students are active participants and engaged in careful observation.
+As the teacher explains the learning intention and its purpose, they encourage students to reflect on their current knowledge, understanding or skill.
+The teacher builds understanding of the academic language or background knowledge necessary to access the learning and students reflect on and add to their background knowledge or academic vocabulary.
 Modelled instruction is often characterised by the teacher ‘thinking aloud’ to demonstrate how a skilled reader monitors and controls their comprehension.
 At the end of modelled instruction:

 Shared practice